 This financial model template helps you to come up with a bottom-up forecast for a new tourism project such as a cable-car company, a visitor park, a museum or any other tourist attraction driven by the number of visitors.

-Different revenue models monetize your stream of visitor, e.g. through entrance fees, parking fees, transport fees or revenue from operating a restaurant, hotel or small shop.
-The forecasts result in a monthly budget and a 10 year financial forecast for the financial statements of the company.
-Based on those projections the model calculates the financial feasibility in form of NPV and IRRs as well as the funding required.
+Different revenue models monetize your stream of visitors, e.g. through entrance fees, parking fees, transport fees or revenue from operating a restaurant, hotel or small shop.
+The forecasts result in a monthly budget and a 10-year financial forecast for the financial statements of the company.
+Based on those projections the model calculates the financial feasibility in the form of NPV and IRRs as well as the funding required.

 The tourism project model (in Excel) contains the following:

-- Dashboard with key assumptions and Summary of the Ooutput of the model
+- Dashboard with key assumptions and Summary of the Output of the model

 - Detailed revenue model